tasklify/tasklify/README.md

 When done, click on "I'll add more later" button, to finish the process and close the dialog.

+### Editing Projects

+Projects can be edited by system admin and scrum master.
+First thing that can be edited is project info, where project title and description can be changed, following the same rules as on project creation.

+The second thing to edit are project members.
+You can change Product owner and SCRUM master and add or remove project developers.
+When done, press Save button and users will be saved to project.
+Note that one user cannot have multiple roles, so if that happens, a warning will be shown and save won't work until you resolve the problem.

 ### Creating User Stories

 User stories can be created by product owner and SCRUM master.
 The form is as follows: